polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

         ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-6.webp)

 3. Fill in the required parameters for the extrinsic
     1. Enter the **dest** multilocation of the destination chain.
-In this case, since the destination chain is the Astar parachain (ID `2006`), its Multilocation from the Relay Chain perspective is:
+In this case, since the destination chain is the Astar parachain (ID `2006`), its multilocation from the relay chain perspective is:
         ```json
         {
             "parent": 0,